Chicken Stuffing Bake

 This easy chicken and stuffing casserole is made in 45 minutes, and includes all the comfort foods to warm you up fast.

 Featuring chicken, stuffing, cream of chicken soup and broccoli – it’s a meal with all the nutrition, in one dish!
+This recipe is just one of many great ones I’ve grown to love over the years.
+It’s definitely a family favorite.

 PRO TIP: You can also substitute chicken for turkey in the recipe too, to use up those holiday leftovers.
 I have done this after past holidays, and I look forward to this recipe as much as the big day.